EsriCanada/TechTrek_Idol_2016/Voronoying/csharp/ReadMe.md

 #Usage

-The tool does not contains a proper documentation file (need to figure out the creation of chm file yet.).
-The tool takes the following parameters:
+In short, the tool takes the following parameters:

 1. Input Features: a set of input lines and points.
 Lines must not crosses each other.
 Lines must have only 2 points.
 2. Output Feature Class: the output feature class.
 3. Curve type: the method used to interpolate the curve.

-4. Snapping tolerance: the tolerance used to snap the cell together.
-4. The field map: for futur use.
+The tool has is provided with an help.
+Use the help section of the geoprocessing tool for information on proper usage, and the limitations.

 #Registration